exercism/configlet/README.md

 %{concept:<slug>}
 ```

 You can run `configlet generate` to generate the exercise's `introduction.md` for any exercise that has an `introduction.md.tpl` file.
-The generated `introduction.md` file will be identical to the `introduction.md.tpl` file, except for concept placeholders, which will be replaced with the concept's `introduction.md` file's contents (minus its top-level heading and with its other headings' level incremented by one).
+The generated `introduction.md` file is identical to the `introduction.md.tpl` file, except for concept placeholders, which are replaced with the concept's `introduction.md` file's contents (minus its top-level heading and with its other headings' level incremented by one).

 ## Use in your track